Current ProjectsIf you like one of the projects listed below, please drop me a mail: lakis at elte dot hu

 This research topic focuses on the new packet processing model of P4 and aims at answering different research questions from the following fields:

-Packet marking for advanced traffic engineering in telecom networks
+Per Packet Value: Packet marking for advanced traffic engineering in telecom networks [Running]

 Quality of Service is one of the most researched areas in networking literature.
 As usual for such a mature field, several solutions exist for most conceivable networking scenarios.
 However, the issues of QoS and resource management are still not fully solved problems - for example it is considered as a key issue in 5G standardization.
 Though many methods exist fulfilling certain needs, they are often focused on particular scenarios, limiting the possible application areas where they can be used.